 Get Equipped With Moley

 Moley Magnetics is a leading supplier of electromagnets for recyclers, construction crews, and demolition crews.
 As you’ll see from our catalog, there is no shortage of choices for electromagnets to use on your job sites.
-However, if we were to make a recommendation for the often-tight quarters of demolition jobs, we would speak highly of our selection of hydraulic magnets, which offer the power you demand from your electromagnet, but with increased versatility.
+However, if we were to make a recommendation for the often-tight quarters of demolition jobs, we would speak highly of our selection of fully enclosed hydraulic magnets, which offer the power you demand from your electromagnet, but with increased versatility.
 When hydraulics power the magnet’s own generator, you don’t have to worry about attaching your magnet to an independent power source.
 This allows your electromagnet to get to hard-to-reach spots where generator access is not available, or when other equipment on the site is shutting out your access to the generator.
 Easily attaching to your excavator with in-cab controls, a hydraulic magnet is often the industrial scrap magnet your demolition site calls for.
 Look around today and find the equipment you need.